Jimmy Kalinowski: Personal life and relationships

-In addition to his paternal care for the Berzatto siblings, Jimmy has a mildly antagonistic relationship with cousin Richie (Ebon Moss-Bachrach).
-This rift is breached in large part by the end of season two, when the staff of the Bear present Jimmy with a chocolate-covered banana for dessert.
+As established in "Dogs," Carmy and Jimmy have a warm relationship.
+In addition to his paternal care for the Berzatto siblings, Jimmy has a mildly antagonistic relationship with Richie.
+This rift is breached in large part at the restaurant's soft opening, when the staff of the Bear present Jimmy with a chocolate-covered banana for dessert.
 Jimmy once shared a childhood memory of such a treat with Richie and he remembered, many years later, and had it recreated to honor the restaurant's patron and the family's patrón.

-Jimmy, who is "unanimously adored" within the family, has been married twice.
-His first wife was named Gail, and he has a teenage son with his current wife Carol.
-Jimmy used to live in Naperville, then had a big suburban house in Wilmette, and in season four was selling that house and "downsizing" apparently because of some kind of a personal finance crisis.
+Jimmy used to live in Naperville, then had a big suburban house in Wilmette.
+As of season 4, Donna was helping Jimmy move into a smaller condo.